activeyawcontrol/simrig-evolution/README.md

 Sim rig:
 * Thrustmaster T300RS wheelbase
 * Thrustmaster T300RS pedals
+* [-] Wheelstand pro, but for a different wheel.
+Like, not the T300RS.
+* [-] a block of wood in front of the rear chair legs or something so the pedals wouldn't move that much
 * [+] SimLab GT1 Evo
+* [-] Monitor stand: Some dining room chair (wayfair?)
 * [+] SimLab single monitor mount
+* [-] Seat: Ikea PS Vago's chair (https://www.ikea.com/us/en/p/ikea-ps-vagoe-chair-outdoor-white-10174641/)
 * [+] NRG FRP310 seat

 ![so stable](https://raw.githubusercontent.com/activeyawcontrol/simrig-evolution/main/rev3-0.jpg)